SendEmail Official Guidelines

 • Passing only the full email base64 encoded (either a file path and plain text) as --mail_bulk, trying to emulating the old sendemail function, and all the info will be retrieved there.

-• Truenas Scale stable (nightly, alpha, beta, ... are not granted to be fully functional)
+• Truenas Scale stable train (nightly, alpha, beta, ... are not officially supported)

-• Working email settings (under System --> General Settings --> Email)
+• Working email settings in Truenas (System ➜ General Settings ➜ Email)

-• Context user with READONLY_ADMIN or SHARING_ADMIN roles
+• Context usage user with at least READONLY_ADMIN or SHARING_ADMIN roles

 • The script should reside in a secured dataset/folder